MaxKrog/rogue-project/README.md

 1. Copy the example profile to ~/.dbt/profiles.yml
 2. Update the keyfile variable to point to a service account json key

+    mkdir -p ~/.dbt # Create ~/.dbt folder if it does not already exist

+    cp profiles.yml.example ~/.dbt/profiles.yml # ATT!
+This copies the example file, but also overrides any previous file.
+Only use if first time setting up.

+    open ~/.dbt

 For more information on setting up your DBT-profile, see this post: https://docs.getdbt.com/dbt-cli/configure-your-profile/